2. Vision

 4.4.1 This honesty of gesture transforms each of his works into an act of trust toward the viewer: the artist reveals the inner in order to awaken in the other the capacity for empathy and reflection.

-4.5 Nick does not believe in beauty for its own sake: it must be infused with inner truth.
+4.5 Nick does not believe in beauty for its own sake: for him, beauty should carry meaning beyond appearance.

 4.6 Sometimes it is precisely a sharp or radical gesture that proves most ethical, because it unsettles the viewer, forcing them to reflect.